Vatuu/discord-rpc/README.md

   Currently supported OS include ``Windows x86``, ``Windows x64`` and ``Unix x64``. ``OSX`` and ``Unix x86`` will be added soon.

 ### Step 1
 Initialize the Discord RPC when your Application starts up.
-The Library is mostly static, so there is no need to create a Instance.
+The Library is mostly static, so there is no need to create an Instance.
 The ``DiscordRPC.Initialize();`` method takes 3 arguments to start.
 - ``Client ID`` is the ID of your Discord Application.
-- ``Handler`` is a instance of a DiscordEventHandler-Object.
+- ``Handler`` is an instance of a DiscordEventHandler-Object.
 Callbacks to HandlerClasses are registered in there.
 - ``AutoRegister``doesn't really matter right now and is always ``true``.
 - If your application is a Steam Application, the Initialize Methods takes another String of your Steam App ID.

-The Event Handler contains instances to the classes that handle Callbacks of the DiscordRPC.
+The Event Handler contains instances of the classes that handle Callbacks of the DiscordRPC.
 These classes have to implement the appropriate Interface for the Callback.
 The Callback-Interfaces are the following:
 - ``DisconnectedCallback``
 - ``ErroredCallback``